Cryptizism/minecraft-development-resources/README.md

 _Resources that will help you with importing custom models in to the game_
 - [Blockbench](https://www.blockbench.net) - The most popular software for making voxel based blocks/entities for Minecraft.
   - [Blockbench Quickstart](https://www.blockbench.net/quickstart) - Tells you your first steps for learning how to use blockbench for your use
+  - ["The ULTIMATE Blockbench Tutorial"](https://www.youtube.com/watch?v=fdo_E61vVlw) A comprehensive and thurough explanation of blockbench, how to use it and specifically for Minecraft
+- [GeckoLib](https://geckolib.com/) Bring model animation to forge/fabric mods with a number of other different features and tools
+  - [GeckoLib BlockBench Tutorial](https://www.youtube.com/playlist?list=PLsbs474s4wcoC63HEguP3GhualODOcFqB) A start to finish 3 video long tutorial series which will help you creating all you need in blockbench for Fabric/Forge
+    - [Fabric GeckoLib Tutorial](https://www.youtube.com/playlist?list=PLKGarocXCE1H7lMgKRVakmRnNDOA9aN8o) A tutorial to implement geckolib entities in Fabric
+    - [Forge GeckoLib Tutorial](https://www.youtube.com/playlist?list=PLKGarocXCE1HEf7Z65pg7znqsVJHMGCKJ) A tutorial to implement geckolib entities in Forge
 - [Minecraft Style Guide](https://www.blockbench.net/wiki/guides/minecraft-style-guide/) A guide that goes through thuroughly of the dos and don'ts of making a model in the minecraft style
 - [OBJMc](https://github.com/Godlander/objmc) Allows you to import animated/non-animated OBJs in to minecraft using tetxure packs
   - [OBJMc Tutorial](https://www.youtube.com/watch?v=R6l0thbLN48) OBJMc is rather confusing and this tutorial may help with any issues you may face